pxbunny/yt-smart-tv/README.md

 - The extension does not collect, store, or transmit personal data.
 - All functionality runs locally in your browser.
-- Uses minimal permissions required to inject the UI controls and apply a User-Agent override for `youtube.com/tv` (via `declarativeNetRequest`).
+- Uses minimal permissions required to store settings and apply a User-Agent override for `youtube.com/tv` (via `declarativeNetRequest`).

 ## 📄 License